martendebruijn/martendebruijn/README.md

 # Hi! 👋<br>I'm Marten de Bruijn

-> I'm a front-end developer who mostly writes in JavaScript and who loves to make new front-end components and that are accessible to everyone.
+> I'm a front-end developer who mostly writes in JavaScript and who loves to make new front-end components that are accessible to everyone.

 - 🏢 Currently working for [@Mozard](https://mozard.nl) as a Front-end Engineer
 - 🇳🇱 male living in 🇧🇪